malthuswaswrong/Wurkset/Wurkset/readme.md

 	* Should be able to tag a property in the class with an attribute that will	mark it as an index.
 	* Then app will index on that attribute for faster searching
 		* This is hard, but worth it for long term.
+* Look into ImageSharp for the FantasyTavern
+	* Quest PDF to geneate PDFs